Dreamown/im2mesh_matlab/README.md

 - Support phase selection before meshing.
 - Two mesh generators are available for selection: MESH2D, and generateMesh.
 - Generated mesh can be exported as inp file (Abaqus) and bdf file (Nastran bulk data, compatible with COMSOL).
-- GUI version is available as a Matlab App.
+- Graphical user interface (GUI) version is available as a MATLAB app.

 ### How to start

-After downloading Im2mesh package
+After downloading Im2mesh, I suggest you start with Im2mesh_GUI app in the folder, which will help you understand the workflow and parameters of Im2mesh.
+A detailed tutorial is provided in "Im2mesh_GUI Tutorial.pdf".

- With graphical user interface, Im2mesh_GUI will help you better understand the workflow and parameters of Im2mesh package.
+Then, you can learn to use Im2mesh package in the folder "Im2mesh_Matlab" or "Im2mesh_Octave".
+11 examples are provided.
+If you're using MATLAB ,  examples are live script mlx files (demo1.mlx ~ demo11.mlx).
+If you're using Octave,  examples are m files (demo1.m ~ demo10.m).

-11 examples are
+Examples:

 - demo01 - Demonstrate function im2mesh, which use MESH2D as mesh generator.
 - demo02 - Demonstrate function im2meshBuiltIn, which use matlab built-in function generateMesh as mesh generator.